LocalGovDigital/localgovdigital.github.io/about/constitution.md

 - General membership of the Group shall be open to any person over 18 who works in or around local government and who is interested in helping the Group to achieve its aims, willing to abide by our code of conduct of the Group and willing to pay any applicable subscription agreed by the Steering Group.
 This includes any person:
   - directly employed by or a Member of a local authority, or another public sector organisation involved in local public service delivery;
   - employed by an organisation delivering services for public good with a clear social purpose, including housing associations, charities, and community and voluntary organisations;
-  - employed by organisations delivering services contracted out by a local authority, where the person’s substantive role is to deliver that service;
+  - employed by organisations delivering services contracted out by a local authority, where the person's substantive role is to deliver that service;
   - working as a self-employed interim or contracted member of staff at one or more local authorities or other organisation as described above.
 - Membership shall be available to anyone without regard to gender, race, ethnicity, nationality, disability, sexual preference, religion or belief.
 - Every individual member shall have one vote at General Meetings.